amazon-ion/ion-docs/docs/decimal.md

 # [Docs][docs]/ {{ page.title }}

 Amazon Ion supports a decimal numeric type to allow accurate representation of base-10 floating point values such as currency amounts.
+An Ion Decimal has arbitrary precision and scale.
 This representation preserves significant trailing zeros when converting between text and binary forms.

-Decimals are supported in addition to the traditional base-2 floating point type (see Ion `float`) to avoid the loss of precision associated with converting base-10 fractional values to base-2 fractional values.
-Sadly, base-10 is relatively prime to base-2; many commonly-used base-10 rational numbers are irrational in base-2.
+Decimals are supported in addition to the traditional base-2 floating point type (see Ion `float`).
+This avoids the loss of exactness often incurred when storing a decimal fraction as a binary fraction.
+Many common decimal numbers with relatively few digits cannot be represented as a terminating binary fraction.

 * TOC
 {:toc}